 What if you try it and figure out that you need to refocus the whole marketing thing?
 Don’t guess!
 If you need more numbers, go ahead and start using Freemius for free.

-Wisdom plugin was released in March, 2017, so it’s relatively new.
+The Wisdom plugin was released in March 2017, so it’s relatively new.
 It actually performs the same thing as Freemius, but Wisdom is a plugin, not SaaS.

 Moreover, unlike Freemius, Wisdom works only for plugins.
 So if you prefer managing all your projects from one WordPress dashboard, Wisdom can be a good way to go in gathering ultimate analytics data about WordPress plugins you sell.

 Wisdom can help you get all the needed info about people who use your plugin, most used plugin settings, WordPress version and theme used, info about the server and PHP and find out more about the reasons why people deactivate your plugin.
 You can also request the site admin’s email address to ease your email marketing.